The memory database for AI agents.

 Runs on SQLite.
-No Neo4j.
-No Redis.
+No server.
+No LLM.

-Building a serious AI agent means dealing with memory.
+$ pip install engrava Building a serious AI agent means dealing with memory.

 Vector databases don’t understand knowledge structure.
 Graph databases require Neo4j.
 Memory frameworks LLM-extract everything into noise — 97.8% junk in one production audit (Mem0 issue #4573).